Acts 18

 Paul has stayed for eighteen months.
 He leaves with Priscilla and Aquila.
 The mention of the vow - shearing his head in Cenchrea - suggests a Nazirite vow, an act of dedication and prayer.
 He is carrying something sacred.
 He is carrying the church of Corinth, bound in covenant, to Jerusalem.

 At Ephesus, Paul pauses.
 He reasons in the synagogue.
 The people ask him to stay longer.
 But he declines.
 He says: "I must by all means keep this feast that cometh in Jerusalem."
 Jerusalem is calling him.
 The church there is calling him.
 Yet he adds: "but I will return unto you, if God will."
-It is not goodbye.
-It is a promise held loosely - held with faith, not with human control.
+A promise held loosely, held with faith.

 Acts 18:24-26An Eloquent Man, Incomplete